5-E Financial Life Planning Process and Stages

 A key objective of the Money Quotient "Fundamentals of Financial Life Planning" training is to expand the participants' knowledge of the MQ materials and to increase their understanding of how to use these tools in creating a unique and purposeful client meeting process.
 Therefore, completion of the three-day “Fundamentals of Financial Life Planning” training course is a prerequisite to accessing the Money Quotient materials and benefits included in Partnership Levels 2 through 4.
 For more details, click here

 Money Quotient offers four different options for acquiring Financial Life Planning materials.
 Each MQ Partnership Level represents a package of tools and benefits, and each successive Level offers an increasing number of tools and benefits:

-Levels 2, 3, and 4 are only available for Partners following completion of the FFLP training course.
-An important feature of our Partner structure is that, once you have completed the FFLP course, you can move up the Partnership Levels one by one or you can immediately advance to Level 4.
+Silver, Gold, and Platinum Levels are only available for Partners following completion of the FFLP training course.
+An important feature of our Partner structure is that, once you have completed the FFLP course, you can move up the Partnership Levels one by one or you can immediately advance to Platinum Level.
 Either way, the cost to you will be the same.

 In addition, we offer a selection of Additional Modules that can be added to your Money Quotient Partnership to support your life-centered, values-based practice.
 All are designed to enhance your 1) client communication strategies, 2) relationship building activities, 3) education initiatives, and 4) marketing efforts.

-* Level 1 is designed for sampling purposes only and is made available for a testing period of 3 months.
+* Sampler Level is designed for sampling purposes only and is made available for a testing period of 3 months.

-** Completion of the “Fundamentals of Financial Life Planning” training course is a prerequisite for Partnership Levels 2-4.
+** Completion of the “Fundamentals of Financial Life Planning” training course is a prerequisite for Partnership Silver, Gold, and Platinum Levels.

 For a complete list of tools, resources, and benefits included in each MQ Partnership Levels, please refer to the document titled, “Overview of MQ Materials & Services” (click here).